Burswood Park is open 24 hours a day, 365 days a year.

 Burswood Park is also proud to host a number of major charity and community events each year, along with a limited number of corporate events.

 The Swan Shell is also a popular wedding venue at Burswood Park.
 Bookings are essential.

 Read our information about hosting an event in Burswood Park or phone 9361 4475.

-Burswood Park welcomes personal gatherings within the park, however catering companies are not permitted at events in the park.
+Burswood Park welcomes personal gatherings within the park, however catering companies are not permitted at private events in the park.

 Bookings are essential and we encourage those considering our venue to review our conditions of hire prior to enquiring about availability or making a booking.

 Burswood Park is owned by the Western Australian Government and is managed by the Burswood Park Board.

 We welcome feedback from visitors to the park and encourage you to complete our feedback form.